core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 -------------------
 DoC exchanges may be cached by CoAP proxies and DNS caches en-route.
-It is desirable that DoC exchanges follow the same paradigm as all CoAP exchanges so they do not need any special handling at a CoAP cache.
+It is desirable that DoC exchanges follow the same paradigm as all CoAP exchanges so they do not need any special handling by a CoAP cache implementation.

 Two requirements to a DoC exchange are necessary to that goal: First, the ID field of the DNS header SHOULD always be 0, when using the "application/dns-message" Content Format.
-This allows for both GET URIs and FETCH payload to always have the same value for the same DNS query, and thus do not interfere with cache key generation.
+This allows for both GET URIs and FETCH payload to always have the same value for the same DNS query, and thus they do not interfere with cache key generation.
 Second, it is RECOMMENDED to set the Max-Age option of a response to the minimum TTL in the Answer section of a DNS response.
 This prevents expired records unintentionally being served from a CoAP cache.

 TBD:
 - Responses that are not globally valid